meilisearch/meilisearch-rust/README.md

     // Create a client (without sending any request so that can't fail) let client = Client::new("http://localhost:7700", "masterKey");

-    // Get the index called "movies"
-    let movies = client.get_or_create("movies").await.unwrap();
+    // An index is where the documents are stored. let movies = client.get_or_create("movies").await.unwrap();

     // Add some movies in the index